keptn/spec/sre.md

 ```

 #### Filter
 SLOs are defined per service.
-A service filter is a key-value pair and the following list contains all valid keys for service filters.
-The service filters project, stage, and service can be inferred from the Keptn configuration by using $PROJECT, $STAGE, and $SERVICE respectively.
-These values can also be overwritten in the configuration.
-The service filter id can be used to specify a unique identifier of that service.
+A service filter is a key-value pair, whereas project, stage, and service can be inferred from the Keptn configuration by using $PROJECT, $STAGE, and $SERVICE respectively.
+These values can also be overwritten within the SLO configuration.
+Additional keys (e.g., `handler` from the example above) can also be introduced at any time.

-*   project
-*   stage
-*   service
-*   id
+Any filter defined here will be passed to the respective SLI provider, which is then responsible to apply the filter.

 #### Comparison
 By default, Keptn compares with the previous values of the SLIs.
 The **compare_with** configuration parameter controls how many previous results are compared: *single_result* or *several_results*.
 The **include_result_with_score** configuration parameter controls which of the previous results are included in the comparison: *pass*, *pass_or_warn*, *all* (default, also used if not specified).
 For example,